spotlightpa/poor-richard/content/interactives/voter-turnout.md

 +++
 title = "Voter turnout"
-title-tag = "Pennsylvania Voter Turnout" description = "See how many people voted in Pennsylvania's Nov.
-4, 2025, election and explore trends by party, county, and precinct with our interactive graphics." kicker = "Elections" authors = ["Alexandra Harris", "Carlana Johnson"] published = "2025-11-19T00:00:00-04:00" display-date = "Nov.
+title-tag = "Pennsylvania Voter Turnout" link-title = "INTERACTIVE: Explore statewide, county, and precinct turnout for Pa.'s Nov.
+4 election" description = "See how many people voted in Pennsylvania's Nov.
+4, 2025, election and explore trends by party, county, and precinct with our interactive graphics." blurb = "Our new interactive tool allows you to explore voter turnout by party and location for the commonwealth's 2025 general election." kicker = "Elections" byline = "Alexandra Harris and Carlana Johnson of Spotlight PA" authors = ["Alexandra Harris", "Carlana Johnson"] published = "2025-11-19T00:00:00-04:00" display-date = "Nov.
 14, 2025"